15 controversial buildings you'll either love or hate

 Sergii Figurnyi / Shutterstock

 Architectural heavyweight Frank O. Gehry designed the museum and took inspiration from electric guitars.
 He sliced some of the instruments into pieces and used them as building blocks for an early model.
 Spanning 140,000 square feet, the structure features a free-flowing form covered in 3,000 panels, made up of 21,000 individually cut, shaped and painted aluminium and stainless steel shingles.
-These pieces reflect the light, offering a different perspective from every angle.
-Though some have taken a disliking to the bold building, there's no denying that its design is ground-breaking, plus there's something rather alluring about that ever-changing façade.

 J. Edgar Hoover Building, Washington, DC, USA

-<p>Brunswyk / Wikimedia [CC BY-SA 3.0]</p>
+<p>Brunswyk / Wikimedia Commons [CC BY-SA 3.0]</p>

-Brunswyk / Wikimedia [CC BY-SA 3.0]
+Brunswyk / Wikimedia Commons [CC BY-SA 3.0]

-Clearly, secret service agencies around the world all have a propensity for divisive architecture, because the striking headquarters of the FBI has been named by Buildworld as the ugliest building in America and the second-ugliest in the world.
-In fact, they found that over one-third of tweets about the structure were negative in sentiment, however, they did acknowledge that "there’s a certain Minecraft-y charm about the blocky brutalist monolith".
+Secret service agencies around the world clearly all have a propensity for divisive architecture because the striking headquarters of the FBI has been named by Buildworld as the ugliest building in America and the second-ugliest in the world.

 J. Edgar Hoover Building, Washington, DC, USA

-<p>Stanislav Kozlovskiy / Wikimedia [CC BY-SA 3.0]</p>
+<p>Stanislav Kozlovskiy / Wikimedia Commons [CC BY-SA 3.0]</p>

-Stanislav Kozlovskiy / Wikimedia [CC BY-SA 3.0]
+Stanislav Kozlovskiy / Wikimedia Commons [CC BY-SA 3.0]

 Known as the J. Edgar Hoover Building, the low-rise office block is located in the heart of Washington, DC and was completed in 1974.
-Designed by Charles F. Murphy and Associates, the building cost a staggering £101 million ($126m) to construct.
+Designed by Charles F. Murphy and Associates, the building cost a staggering £99 million ($126m) to construct.
 While the structure certainly has its critics, it's also an important landmark in the history of American architecture.
-It's no secret that brutalism has somewhat fallen out of contemporary favour, however, architecture professor Mark Pasnik rushed to the defense of brutalist municipal buildings like this: "They were actually envisioned as being monumental symbols of how important the civic realm was", he explained to WBUR.

 Aoyama Technical College, Tokyo, Japan